-Portfolio Managers: Paul Kim, Chief Executive Officer of the adviser, and David Berns, Chief Investment Officer of the adviser, Shailesh Gupta, Managing Director of the adviser, Michael Green, Managing Director and Chief Strategist of the adviser, have each served the Fund as a portfolio manager since it commenced operations in May, 2021.
-Mr. Kim, Dr. Berns, Mr. Green and Mr. Gupta are jointly and primarily responsible for the management of the Fund.
+Portfolio Managers: Paul Kim, Chief Executive Officer of the Adviser, and David Berns, Chief Investment Officer of the Adviser, Shailesh Gupta, Managing Director, have each served the Fund as a portfolio manager since it commenced operations in September 2021.
+Mr. Kim, Dr. Berns, and Mr. Gupta are jointly and primarily responsible for the management of the Fund.

-Purchase and Sale of Fund Shares: The Fund will issue and redeem Shares at NAV only in large blocks of NYSE Arca, Inc. Shares (each block of Shares is called a "Creation Unit").
+Purchase and Sale of Fund Shares: The Fund will issue and redeem Shares at NAV only in large blocks of 25,000 Shares (each block of Shares is called a "Creation Unit").
 Creation Units are issued and redeemed primarily in-kind for securities but may include cash.
 Individual Shares may only be purchased and sold in secondary market transactions through brokers.
 Except when aggregated in Creation Units in transactions with Authorized Participants, the Shares are not redeemable securities of the Fund.